 Though water levels and weather vary from river to river, May is generally a great time for rafting in the American West (except for the Northwest, where it’s still cool and sometimes wet): It’s not yet too hot, and many free-flowing waterways—think Cataract Canyon, the Tuolumne, and the Salmon—are at their peak.
 This year is shaping up to be a great one for thrill-seekers, with high water expected in California and Utah thanks to heavy snowfall over the winter. —Mindy Gleason, Trusted Travel Expert for American West River Rafting

-Read Mindy’s Insider’s Guide to River Rafting in the American West, and reach out to her through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to River Rafting in the American West, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.

 Anguilla, British West Indies, Caribbean